Nevanlinna theory of the Hahn difference operators and its applications: Introduction

 and

 respectively.
 Therefore, it is evident that

-It is well-known that the Nevanlinna theory based on the classical derivative operator was established by Nevanlinna in the 1920s.
-It has played the key role in studying oscillation of complex differential equations.
-Later on, the Nevanlinna theory on some divided difference operators was investigated.
-For instance, the Nevanlinna theory for classical difference operator $\Delta_{c}(g)=g(z+c)-g(z), c\in\mathbb{C}\setminus\{0\}$ was discussed firstly by Halburd-Korhonen \cite{HK1, HK2} and Chiang-Feng \cite{CF1,CF2}, independently.
-Besides, Barnett et al. \cite{BH} and Wen \cite{Wen} considered the Nevanlinna theory of the classical q-difference operator $\Delta_{q}(g)=g(qz)-g(z), q\in\mathbb{C}\setminus\{0,1\}$.
-Recently, Cao et al. \cite{CD} established the Nevanlinna theory for q-Jackson difference operator.
-Motivated by the rich theoretical background and recent advances in Nevanlinna theory, we investigate Nevanlinna theory for the Hahn difference operator by employing techniques developed for both classical difference operators $\Delta_{c}g(z) = g(z+c)-g(z)$ and $q$-difference operators $\Delta_{q}g(z) = g(qz)-g(z)$.\\ For the convenience of readers, it is necessary to introduce some essential notations.
+It is well-known that the Nevanlinna theory based on the classical differential operators \(g^{(k)}(z)\) was established by Nevanlinna in the 1920s, where \(k\) is any positive integer.
+It has played the key role in studying the properties of solutions of complex differential equations.
+Later on, the Nevanlinna theory for some difference operators was investigated.
+For instance, the Nevanlinna theory for classical shift difference operators $\Delta_{c}(g)=g(z+c)-g(z), c\in\mathbb{C}\setminus\{0\}$ was discussed firstly by Halburd-Korhonen \cite{HK1, HK2} and Chiang-Feng \cite{CF1,CF2}, independently.
+Besides, Barnett et al. \cite{BH} considered the Nevanlinna theory of the classical q-difference operators $\Delta_{q}(g)=g(qz)-g(z), q\in\mathbb{C}\setminus\{0,1\}$.
+Recently, Cao et al. \cite{CD} established the Nevanlinna theory for q-Jackson difference operators \(\mathcal{D}_{q}g(z)\).
+Motivated by the rich theoretical background and recent advances in Nevanlinna theory for different operators, we investigate Nevanlinna theory for the Hahn difference operators \(\mathcal{D}_{q,c}g(z)\) by employing techniques developed for both classical difference operators $\Delta_{c}g(z) = g(z+c)-g(z)$ and $q$-difference operators $\Delta_{q}g(z) = g(qz)-g(z)$.\\ For the convenience of readers, it is necessary to introduce some essential notations.
 For $a\in\mathbb{C},n\in\mathbb{N}$, then

-If $0<|q|<1$, then $(a;q)_{\infty}=\prod_{n=0}^{+\infty}(1-aq^{n})$.
+If $0<|q|<1$, then $(a;q)_{\infty}=\prod_{n=0}^{\infty}(1-aq^{n})$.
 Furthermore,